z-z-z88/Solana_test_task/README.md

 # Solana test task

-Returns a json with token swap info
+Returns a JSON with the last swap transaction information on Raydium for a predefined token

 ## Installation